SingleAccretion/Dotnet-Runtime.Dev/README.md

 Parameters:
 1) `-arch`: the architecure of the core root.
 Default is `x64`.
 2) `-cg2`: whether to update the CG2 core root.
 Off by default.
 3) `-ilc`: whether to update the ILC core root.
+Off by default.
-Note this refers to the RyuJit-LLVM runtimelab branch.
+3) `-llvmIlc`: whether to update the ILC core root for the RyuJit-LLVM runtimelab branch.
 Off by default.
 4) `-mono`: whether to update the Mono core root (CoreCLR core root with the runtime binaries replaced with their Mono equivalents).
 Off by default.

 #### `update-jit.ps1` - update the Jits in custom core roots